katerinakazantseva/strainy/README.md

 Please specify Flye path in `params.py`:
 - `flye` - path to the installed Flye executable

-It is not recommended to other parameters.
+It is not recommended to change other parameters.

 ## Run and outputs